s0rta/revengate-new/roadmap.md

 - [x] carrot (🥕)

 Vibe:
+- [x] pre-fabs can inject rules in the deck generator after the geometry pass of a new board
 - [x] candles (🕯)
 - [x] incense
 - [x] cross (☨, ♰, ♱, ✟, 🕈, 🕆)